 Although older in origin, the Estonian flag was officially adopted in 1918.
-Now, 100 years later with an important anniversary, is it time for an update?*
+Is it time for an update?

 When broached by the geographically uncertain and the subject is Estonia, I typically explain that it’s a small country located just south of Finland.
 And then, with their internal globe spinning and starting to slow, my more astute conversation partners will typically identify Estonia as a Baltic country.
 I respond in the affirmative, for it is geographically true.